cogroo/onair-nlp/README.md

 OnAIR-nlp
 =========

-An NLP tool that will be used by [OnAIR](http://ccsl.ime.usp.br/pt-br/onair) project.
+A NLP tool that will be used by [OnAIR](http://ccsl.ime.usp.br/pt-br/onair) project.
 It reads an input file formatted such as each line represents a sentence and outputs its analysis.

 The core NLP library used is [Apache OpenNLP](http://opennlp.apache.org), wrapped by [CoGrOO](http://cogroo.sourceforge.net) API, as well as some CoGrOO tools, like the Featurizer and Lemmatizer.
 English models are provided by OpenNLP, while Portuguese models are provided by CoGrOO.